 Other recent performances include JO MARCH & ALMA MARCH in Adamo’s Little Women with Opera in the Ozarks, the title role in Handel’s Rinaldo with Chicago Summer Opera and CORNELIA in Handel’s Giulio Cesare with Red River Lyric Opera.

 She holds a degree in Music Education from Stephen F. Austin State University and a master’s degree in Vocal Performance from Baylor University.
 During her time with Baylor Opera Theater she fell in love with musicals and operetta.
 Favorite roles include DESIRÉE in A Little Night Music and LITTLE BUTTERCUP in H.M.S.
 Pinafore.
 She also made her recital debut at Carnegie Hall in 2018 as the vocal finalist of the Baylor Semper Pro Musica Competition.

-Looking ahead, she will be featured as DOROTHÉE in Cendrillon and JULIA TWICHELL in the world premier of Harmony by Russell Banks and Robert Carl during Seagle Music Colony's upcoming season.
+Looking ahead, she will be a featured soloist in Tucson-based Helios Ensemble's concert of French Favorites in April 2021.
+She will also join Seagle Festival as MISS TODD in The Old Maid and the Thief and LIVY CLEMENS in the world premier of Harmony by Russell Banks and Robert Carl during their upcoming 2021 season.